kevinghare/kevinghare/README.md

-- 👋 Hi, I’m @kevinghare
+- 👋 Hi, I’m @kevin
-- 👀 I’m interested in being an ethical hacker
+- 👀 I’m interested in being a software developer.
 - 🌱 I’m currently learning coding and software engineering
-- 💞️ I’m looking to collaborate on anything that will boost my skills on coding
+- 💞️ I’m looking to collaborate on anything related to programming
-- 📫 How to reach me.through my email
+- 📫 How to reach me my email

 <!---
 kevinghare/kevinghare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.